- Read our review guidelines

 Clean It Before Storing

 Before you put your yak into storage you need to make sure that it’s completely clean and dry.
+This applies whether you store your kayak indoors or outdoors.

-If You're Storing Inside...
+If You’re Storing A Kayak Inside…

 Recommended Ways To Store Your Kayak Outside

 For outdoors, however, you will need to make sure that your vessel is fully covered, or at least with the cockpit covered, and then use a waterproof tarp to create a tent like structure for your yak to rest under.
 The tarp will need to be pulled and secured tightly, either using trees or rope to help suspend it to let air circulate.
+You could also store life jackets inside your boat if it’s covered.

 If the tarp is not tight, it could sag and cause rain or snow to build up and rest on it, which could then render your protective tent useless.
 Water should be able to run off the tarp without depressing the fabric.